-Too Cool T-shirt Quilts - Clearwater, located in Middleton, New Hampshire is owned by Janet DeBonville and Bob Carrier.
+Too Cool T-shirt Quilts - New England, located in Middleton, New Hampshire is owned by Janet DeBonville and Bob Carrier.
 This location provides a very experienced artistic and precise approach to Too Cool T-shirt Quilts.

 All the quilts on this page were made by Janet and Bob.